MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/archiving-1/archiving-1.md

 ## Archiving configuration tools

  You control most archiving options by using the Skype for Business Server Control Panel.
 However, there are a few options available only by using the Skype for Business Server Management Shell.
 These options include archiving duplicate messages and exporting archived data.
-For more information about using the Skype for Business Server Control Panel and the Skype for Business Server Management Shell to manage archiving policies, see[Manage archiving in Skype for Business Server 2015](../../manage/archiving/archiving.md).
+For more information about using the Skype for Business Server Control Panel and the Skype for Business Server Management Shell to manage archiving policies, see [Manage archiving in Skype for Business Server 2015](../../manage/archiving/archiving.md).

 ## Access archived data